A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations

 \subsection{Layer-wise Weight Density Analysis}

-Some works (\cite{ma2021sanity,sanh2020movement,liu2021group,zhang2022graph}) study the distributions of layer-wise weight density of a subnetwork, and their results show that different layers can have very different weight densities.
-The difference is produced by the joint action of structural characteristics of the dense network and the pruning methods. \citet{zhang2022are} empirically study the heterogeneous characteristic of layers and divide the layers into either "ambient" or "critical".
-The ambient layers are not sensitive to changing weights to the initial values, while critical layers are.
-It seems that the ambient layers should be pruned heavily, and the corresponding weight densities will be lower.
+Some works (\cite{ma2021sanity,sanh2020movement,liu2021group,zhang2022graph}) study the distributions of layer-wise weight density in a subnetwork, showing that different layers can have very different weight densities.
+The differences arise from the joint action of networks' structural characteristics and pruning methods. \citet{zhang2022are} empirically divide the layers into either ``ambient'' or ``critical''.
+Ambient layers are not sensitive to weight changes, while critical layers are.
+Thus, ambient layers should be heavily pruned, resulting in lower weight densities.

-Pruning methods also can cause different weight densities. \citet{gong2024fast} categorize the sparsity allocation formed by pruning methods into uniform and non-uniform.
+Pruning methods can also result in different weight densities. \citet{gong2024fast} categorize the sparsity allocation formed by pruning methods into uniform and non-uniform.
 Uniform sparsity methods (\cite{frantar2023sparsegpt,sun2024simple,ma2023llmpruner}) allocate the same prune ratio for all the layers, whereas non-uniform methods (\cite{yin2024outlier,an2024fluctuationbased,ouderaa2024llm,bai2024sparsellm}) assign varying sparsity rates to different layers.
-For example, in CNNs, some pruning methods tend to assign more weights to earlier layers than later ones.
-For example, \citet{ma2021sanity} investigate the layer-wise keep-ratios of the subnetworks obtained by GraSP, SNIP \cite{lee2019snip}, LTH on VGG and ResNet, and observe the common trend of declining in layer-wise keep-ratios except for some special layers (such as the downsampling layers in ResNet).
+For example, in CNNs, some pruning methods tend to assign more weights to earlier layers than to later ones. \citet{ma2021sanity} investigate the layer-wise keep-ratios of subnetworks obtained by GraSP \cite{wang2020picking}, SNIP \cite{lee2019snip}, and LTH \cite{frankle2019lottery} on VGG and ResNet, observing a common trend of declining layer-wise keep-ratios, except for some special layers (such as the downsampling layers in ResNet).
 In contrast, \citet{liu2021group} find their pruned networks keep higher percentages of channels in the deeper layers than those in the lower layers for image classification.
-The results in \cite{sanh2020movement} show that global magnitude pruning tends to prune layers of Transformer uniformly \cite{vaswani2017attention}, while global first-order methods heavily prune the deeper layers. \citet{yang2023global} discover a unique less-more-less distribution among stacked ViT blocks.
+For pruning Transformers, the results in \cite{sanh2020movement} show that global magnitude pruning tends to prune Transformer layers uniformly, while global first-order methods heavily prune the deeper layers. \citet{yang2023global} discover a unique less-more-less distribution among stacked ViT blocks.
 LLM surgeon \cite{ouderaa2024llm} prunes relatively more in the first layers and less in the middle layers.
 Some works (\cite{men2024shortgpt,yuan2024lift,kim2024shortened,yang2024laco}) reveal that some layers are not essential and can be entirely removed or merged.